What you see: Yellowish liquid pooling at the top of your yogurt.

 “So that could be, during distribution it was jostled around a lot; it was not flat or level when it was in the warehouse,” she said.
 “It could be you scoop some out and disturbed it.
 And so then the whey starts to accumulate.”

-While your usual yogurt puddle on represents the natural tendency to separate, possibly helped along by some bumping or scooping, Martin said that microbial growth can also lead to some more whey.
+While your usual yogurt puddle represents the natural tendency to separate, possibly helped along by some bumping or scooping, Martin said that microbial growth can also lead to some more separating liquid.
 But if that were the case, you’d probably see, smell or taste that the yogurt wasn’t quite right.

 The liquid at the top of your yogurt is perfectly edible!

-The whey is, of course, perfectly edible, and stirring it back in will add to the creaminess of the yogurt, and along with some calcium and B vitamins.
-Greek yogurt, which is thicker, has a large portion of its whey removed.
-But that doesn’t necessarily make Greek yogurt less nutritious—that’ll depend on your nutrition priorities.
-By removing so much whey, Greek yogurt becomes denser and more protein packed, and loses carbohydrates.
-That means that Greek yogurt will make you fuller faster, with a lower caloric cost.
+The whey is, of course, perfectly edible, and stirring it back in will add to the creaminess of the yogurt.
+Greek yogurt, which is thicker, has a large portion of its whey removed, making it denser and more protein packed.

 SOURCES: